Olivetti Praxis 20

 So naturally I had to go and pick a machine that takes a completely different ribbon cassette!!!

 Just goes to show that these Praxis typewriters aren’t all the same.
 That is not a Praxis 35 ribbon.
-Not that it matters, because this typewriter doesn’t work.

-It was made for the Japanese rather than by them – hence the inclusion of a Yen currency symbol on the keyboard, hence the fact it’s a 100 volt machine.
+This example was made for the Japanese rather than by them – hence the inclusion of a Yen currency symbol on the keyboard, hence the fact it’s a 100 volt machine.
 In order to use such an appliance in Australia, you need a 240 volt > 100 volt inverter:

 Unlike its Singaporean predecessors, the Praxis 20 doesn’t have a separate ABS case.